Thursday, September 25, 2025

-AI operations consume enormous amounts of electricity, creating a critical bottleneck for tech companies racing to scale their capabilities.
-Traditional power sources cannot meet this explosive growth while maintaining carbon commitments that major corporations have made to investors and regulators.
+AI operations consume enormous amounts of electricity.
+This creates a critical bottleneck for tech companies racing to scale their capabilities.
+Traditional power sources can’t meet this explosive growth while maintaining carbon commitments that major corporations have made to investors and regulators.

 Nuclear fusion offers a game-changing solution: unlimited, carbon-free energy from the same process that powers the sun.
 Unlike nuclear fission, fusion produces no long-lived radioactive waste and carries no meltdown risk.
 For business leaders, this represents the holy grail of energy—abundant, clean, and strategically secure.